daniel-walters/notes.nvim/README.md

     --- File types to search for within the notes folder note_extensions = { "md", "txt" },
     --- Table of mappings which can be individually overwritten.
-    --- Each value can be either a string or table. mappings = {
+    --- Each value can be either a string with the keymap, or table with the keymap & options. mappings = {
         find_note = { "<leader>ns", { silent = true, desc = "[N]otes [S]earch" } },
         grep_notes = { "<leader>ng", { silent = true, desc = "[N]otes [G]rep" } },